framework-one/framework-one.github.io/source/documentation/4.1/index.markdown

 What's Next?
 ---
 Once you've read this Getting Started guide, you'll want to move on to the [Developing Applications Manual](developing-applications.html) and when you need to look things up, use the [Reference Manual](reference-manual.html).
 In particular, if you are interested in building REST APIs, you'll want to read [Controllers for REST APIs](developing-applications.html#controllers-for-rest-apis) in the Developing Applications Guide.
 You may also want to learn about [Using Subsystems](using-subsystems.html) which allows FW/1 applications to be combined as modules of a larger FW/1 application, or [DI/1](using-di-one.html), a simple, convention-based dependency injection framework.
-You may also want to learn about [AOP/1](using-aop-one.html) and, if you feel like stretching beyond CFML, take a look at [mixing CFML and Clojure](cfml-and-clojure.html).
+You may also want to learn about [AOP/1](using-aop-one.html).

 You probably also want to [join the FW/1 mailing list](http://groups.google.com/group/framework-one/) on Google Groups, [join the CFML Slack team](http://cfml-slack.herokuapp.com) for the [#fw1 channel on Slack](https://cfml.slack.com/messages/fw1/),